 In this online course offered through Wytheville Community College, students will look at the properties behind the intermediate concepts of probability and statistics and focus on applications of statistical knowledge.
 This course will begin with descriptive statistics and the foundation of statistics and then move to probability and random distributions.
 Finally, students will examine a number of ways to investigate the relationships between various characteristics of data.

 Students must complete three units, including Biology.

 Chemistry is a college preparatory laboratory science course that investigates and provides an understanding of the molecular structure of our physical world and the laws governing it.
-This course will emphasize the application of chemical properties to real-world situations and problems.
+Chemistry must be taken concurrently with Algebra 2 or a higher math.
+This course examines the interactions of matter and energy through laboratory techniques and manipulation of chemicals.
+Scientific methodology is employed in experimental and analytical investigations, and concepts are clarified with practical applications to real-world situations and problems.
 Class involvement and laboratory exploration will enable students to develop and strengthen their critical thinking skills, problem solving skills, and reasoning abilities through scientific investigation.

 Ancient World History

 This course is an historical survey of the human race from its origins in the prehistoric period through the 1400s.
 Students will study the peoples, cultures and events of the early human period.
 The class focuses on social, economic, cultural, and historical development of man.
 Topics include the beginning of known history, the advancement of civilization, the growth of government and economic systems, the development of cultures, and the interactions of different peoples.
 Students will develop and practice showing comprehension, analyzing and evaluating historical events, and forming opinions.